arslankhanali/ansible-master/Readme.md

 # See what hosts will be targetted. --list-hosts
 ansible-playbook -l g123 playbooks/helloworld.yaml --list-hosts

 # Run helloworld playbook.
+# Select inventory file with -i
-Select subset of hosts with -l.
-Select inventory file with -i
+# Select subset of hosts with -l.
 ansible-playbook -i inventory -l all playbooks/helloworld.yaml ansible-playbook -l all   playbooks/helloworld.yaml # Run on all ansible-playbook -l g1    playbooks/helloworld.yaml # Run on a group of node